jsnavarr/TOC--Creator/README.md

 ![User No logged-in](https://github.com/jsnavarr/TOC--Creator/blob/master/public/images/ContentToDisplay.png)

+## Challenges

+* Learn regular expressions which are powerful and you can really speed up on them using online testers.
+* Save aditional data to the database besides user's data.
+The content was not being saved to the database.
+The problem was the object being passed to JSON.stringfy() function, it was not formatted correctly and learned that for major changes you have to "npm run build"
+* Deployment to heroku: "extra" data which I did not add was in package.json.
+Problen was solved deleting that "extra" data.

 ## Future Work
 1. Implement a search capability so user can search by keywords.
 2. When user is looking to all the content created and clicks in one of them, load main page with that information.
 3. Implement admin features: admin will be able to see/delete all/any information in the database.
 4. Provide pre-defined styles to be applied to the TOC.